-The Galaxy S20 is running Android 10, the latest and greatest version of Google’s operating system.
+The Galaxy S20 is running Android 10, and we'd expect it to get the upgrade to Android 11 later in 2020 to the latest version of Google’s operating system.
 Samsung’s own One UI is overlaid, so it’ll look different to the software you may have used on other Android phones that aren’t made by Samsung, but the design is attractive and it’s easy to use.

 Samsung includes a lot of its own apps on the device, but if you don’t want these on your phone you can delete most of them and stick with Google’s own pre-loaded options.

 You’re limited to just 128GB of storage on the Galaxy S20 – there isn’t a more capacious option.
 This should be more than enough space for the average user, but if you’re planning to shoot lots of 4K video you’ll likely want to make use of the microSD card slot.